Scroll down

 Further information

-For information about UHB’s Disability or Long Term Health Condition Staff Network, Mental Health Staff Network or Neurodiversity Staff Network, or to speak to a member of the Inclusion and Health and Wellbeing team, please contact:
+For information about UHB’s Disability or Long Term Health Condition Staff Network, Mental Health Staff Network or Neurodiversity Staff Network, or to speak to a member of the Inclusion team, please contact:

 Full details of the access to work process can be found in GOV.UK's staff guide.